SIESTA (computer program): Strengths of SIESTA

-The use of a linear combination of numerical atomic orbitals makes SIESTA a flexible and efficient DFT code.
-SIESTA is able to produce very fast calculations with small basis sets, allowing the computation of systems with thousands of atoms.
-Alternatively, the use of more complete and accurate bases achieves accuracies comparable to those of standard plane waves calculations, with competitive performance.
+The use of a linear combination of numerical atomic orbitals makes SIESTA a DFT code.
+SIESTA can produce very fast calculations with small basis sets, allowing the computation of systems with thousands of atoms.
+Alternatively, the use of more complete and accurate bases achieves accuracies comparable to those of standard plane wave calculations, with competitive performance.

 Implemented Solutions

 SIESTA is in continuous development since it was implemented in 1996.
 The main solutions implemented in the current version are: